zaxguo/p1-kernel/docs/exp4a/rpi-os.md

 ## Overview
 From this experiment onward, our kernel starts to schedule multiple tasks.
 This makes it a true "kernel" instead of a baremetal program.

 This experiment focuses on scheduling and task switch.
 Tasks must voluntarily yield to each other.
-We defer interrupt handling to upcoming experiment.
-We will intentionally leave out interrupts, i.e. **timer interrupts are left OFF**.
+We do not need timer interrupts to drive task switch, which is what upcoming experiment (4b) will do.
+Therefore, in the given code, **irqs are turned off by default**.

+**However,** for assignment you may need to turn irqs back on (e.g. to implement sleep) and take care of irq handling.

+## Roadmap

-**Roadmap.** We will implement:
+We will implement:

 1. The `task_struct` data structure
 2. Task creation by manipulating `task_struct`, registers, and stack